 285 N.C.
 671, 208 S.E.2d 681 (1974).
 If the Commission finds that a utility has not been soundly managed, it may penalize a utility by authorizing less than a "fair return."
 Id.
-The Commission must quantify the penalty by making a finding of what return would have been allowed if there were sound management.
+81 The Commission must quantify the penalty by making a finding of what return would have been allowed if there were sound management.
 Id.
 The North Carolina Supreme Court has stated that "[t]he size of the penalty is left to the judgment of the commission, but must be based upon substantial evidence, and the penalty must not result in a confiscatory rate of return."
 Id.
 General Telephone addressed a rate of return on rate base penalty for mismanagement resulting in inadequate service.
 In this case, DEC's mismanagement takes the form of admitted inadequate oversight of its CCR activities that placed service to its consumers at risk and, at least indirectly, increased costs.
-As the penalty is a defined monetary penalty rather than a percentage return on rate base penalty.
+As the penalty is a defined monetary penalty rather than a percentage return penalty, the impact on cost of service would be the same if it had been a rate of return on rate base penalty.